 University of Bristol research has revealed how cells rebuild their nucleus and organize their genome when they divide – a discovery which could have major implications for understanding cancer and degeneration.

 When cells divide, they need to rebuild their nucleus and organize their genome.
 New collaborative research from the University of Bristol demonstrates how cells achieve this through the unexpected deployment of filamentous actin (F-actin) to the nucleus.

 In mammals, including humans, the cell nucleus packages and protects the genome.
 When human cells divide, the nucleus is dissembled to allow segregation of the chromosomes.
-Once chromosome segregation is complete, new cells need to re-build their nucleus and organise their genome.
+Once chromosome segregation is complete, new cells need to re-build their nucleus and organize their genome.
 This process, although essential for life, was poorly understood.

-Principal investigator Dr Abderrahmane Kaidi, a specialist in cancer biology at the University of Bristol’s School of Cellular and Molecular Medicine, says this discovery advances our fundamental knowledge of genome regulation in space and time, and could have major implications in understanding cancer and degeneration.
+Principal investigator Dr. Abderrahmane Kaidi, a specialist in cancer biology at the University of Bristol’s School of Cellular and Molecular Medicine, says this discovery advances our fundamental knowledge of genome regulation in space and time and could have major implications in understanding cancer and degeneration.

 “This research highlights the importance of the spatiotemporal control of genome organization for normal cell function, and we continue to define the principles that regulate these processes and their impact on cancer and degeneration,” said Dr. Kaidi.